SparseLinearAlgebra/cuBool/README.md

 - [CUDA Hello world program](https://developer.nvidia.com/blog/easy-introduction-cuda-c-and-c/)
 - [CUDA CMake tutorial](https://developer.nvidia.com/blog/building-cuda-applications-cmake/)

+## Python Setup

+After the build process, the shared library object `libcubool.so` is placed inside the build directory.
+Export into the environment or add into bash profile the variable `CUBOOL_PATH=/path/to/the/libcubool.so` with appropriate path to your setup.
+Then you will be able to use `pycubool` python wrapper, which uses this variable in order to located library object.

 ## Get and run

 Run the following commands in the command shell to download the repository,